iotaledger/susee-streams-poc/susee-node/README.md

-Although the synchronization features of the *Minio Database* are not used to synchronize the primary and secondary *SUSEE Nodes*, these features can be used for synchronization tasks of optional additional nodes, for example for backup puposes.
+Although the synchronization features of the *Minio Database* are not used to synchronize the primary and secondary *SUSEE Nodes*, these features can be used for synchronization tasks of optional additional nodes, for example for backup purposes.

 #### Log files